Stanley, County Durham

-Stanley is a town and civil parish in County Durham in England.
-Centred on a hilltop between Chester-le-Street and Consett, Stanley lies south-west of Gateshead.
+Stanley is a town and civil parish in County Durham, England.
+Centred on a hilltop between Chester-le-Street and Consett, it lies south-west of Gateshead.
 The town's name is derived from the Old English stān and lēah, meaning "stony woodland clearing".

 The local economy was once based on coal-mining and other heavy industries; with their disappearance or substantial decline, Stanley is now primarily a commuter town.
-Its core began to grow in the nineteenth century through the expansion and merger of the mining villages of East Stanley and West Stanley.
+Its core began to grow in the 19th century through the expansion and merger of the mining villages of East Stanley and West Stanley.

-The civil parish, created in 2007, (Note: In 2005, the UK government gave permission for the creation of the parish and council following a petition organised and submitted by the then Derwentside District Council.) incorporates the town of Stanley and the following villages and settlements: to the north of the town centre, Shield Row, Kip Hill, and Causey; to the east, No Place; to the south-east, Bloemfontein, The Middles, and Craghead; to the south, South Moor and Quaking Houses; to the south-west, Oxhill, Catchgate, New Kyo, Greencroft, and Annfield Plain; to the west, West Kyo and Harelaw; and to the north-west, Tanfield Lea, Harperley, White-le-Head, Tantobie, Coppy, Tanfield, and Clough Dene.

 History

 Some archaeological evidence of possible Iron Age and Roman activity has been found in the Stanley area.

-Stanley is referred to in an early thirteenth century episcopal actum – a documented decision – of Richard Poore, Bishop of Durham from 1228 to 1237.
+Stanley is referred to in an early 13th century episcopal actum – a documented decision – of Richard Poore, Bishop of Durham from 1228 to 1237.
 Dated between 1228 and 1234, it confirms the granting of the vill of Stanley and some land in Durham to William de Kilkenny.

 The first printed map of the Bishopric of Durham was created in 1576.
 Published in 1579 as part of the cartographer Christopher Saxton's county atlas, it shows Stanley as "Standley".
 In 1611, John Speed, a famous English mapmaker who built on Saxton's work, created a map of the bishopric that also shows Stanley as "Standley".

 The 1909 West Stanley Pit Disaster, one of the worst in the history of British coal mining, occurred at West Stanley Colliery on 16 February of that year.
 168 men and boys were killed.
 An explosion at the same colliery in 1882 had killed 13 men.
 On 22 August 1947, an explosion at the Louisa Morrison Colliery killed 22 men.